Codecademy/docs/content/javascript/concepts/dates/terms/getHours/getHours.md

 ---
 Title: '.getHours()'
-Description: 'Called from an instance of the Date class, will return the hour according to the local time.'
+Description: 'Returns the hours of a date according to the local time.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'